Trauma Therapy in NYC that goes beyond coping

 At times, it might feel like your nervous system is stuck on high alert, or the opposite, like you’ve gone numb and far away from everything.

 I specialize in trauma and anxiety therapy for women in NYC, using an integrative, body-based approach that may include EMDR therapy, somatic work, and talk therapy.
-Together, we’ll move at a pace that feels safe, supporting your nervous system in finding more balance, regulation, and ease

-Services available throughout New York State
+Virtual Services available for women throughout New York City and State

-Does this sound familiar?
+Does this Resonate?

 Woman with brown hair in neutral outfit reflecting on a bench after trauma therapy